A few years ago, I lived in Santa Monica, California, right on the beach.

 It’s been amazing how often everything gets done just as well and just as fast, with what feels like 50% of the effort.

-Which, of course, makes me realize that much of my effort apparently wasn’t effort at all, but just ineffective stress added on top of something to make it feel like I’m doing the best I can.
+Which then makes me realize that half of my effort wasn’t effort at all, but just unnecessary stress that made it feel like I was doing my best.